coolio982/object-and-hand-tracking/README.md

-# Object Tracking and Hand Gesture Gecognition
+# Object Tracking and Hand Gesture Recognition
 Repository containing the evaluation and implementation of object tracking and hand gesture recognition algorithms. <br>
 Interfaces with any Astra Orbbec cameras containing a depth sensor.